-Resurrection is gladly part of the Evangelical Lutheran Church in America, fellow-followers of Jesus who also embrace grace at the center of their lives.
-We like to say ‘Lutheran’ is the adjective and ‘Christian’ is the noun, seeing ourselves also as part of the one, universal (‘catholic’) Church of all times and places.
-To learn more about the basics of Christian faith and life as we Lutherans articulate it, check out ELCA-Teaching.
+Resurrection is gladly part of the Evangelical Lutheran Church in America (ELCA).
+We like to say ‘Lutheran’ is the adjective and ‘Christian’ is the noun, seeing ourselves as part of the one, universal (‘catholic’) Church of all times and places.

 Everything is Grounded in Grace

 The Good News that we have been entrusted to share is founded on God’s loving grace.
-Because God has acted first in delivering us from sin and death through the cross of Christ, we have been freed to live lives of joyful response.
+Because God has acted first, delivering us from sin and death, we have been freed to live lives of joyful response.

 Vibrant, Liturgical Worship

-Our worship is shaped by the historic rhythm of Gathering, Word, Meal, and Sending.
-This rhythm is expressed in a variety of both words and music as we move through the liturgical seasons of the church year.
-Music is an important part of our worship as we have vocal choirs for all ages and both adult and children’s bell choirs.
+Our worship is shaped by the rhythm of Gathering, Word, Meal, and Sending with leadership and participation from all ages.
+This ancient pattern is expressed through fresh words and music as we move through the liturgical seasons of the church year.

 Faith Formation for All Ages